 The Women’s Musical Club of Winnipeg is proud to be the oldest continuously operating musical organization in Winnipeg, as we bring you another exciting five concert season!

 Paul Williamson – piano

 |Time & Date:||2:00 p.m. – Sunday, October 15, 2017|

 |Tickets:*||$25, Student tickets $5|

-Tickets $25, Students $5*Tickets $25 from McNally Robinson Booksellers (credit cards accepted) and at the door (cash or cheque only).
-Students $5 at the door only.
-For a season brochure or to order a subscription phone: 204-944-9431.
+Tickets will also be available at the door (cash or cheque only).
+For a season brochure or to order a subscription by phone: 204-944-9431.
 WMC is a member of Musicnet.